ryanharvey1/ephys_tools/README.md

 The Spike sort 3d & MClust work flows are very much the same as the steps above starting at step 4.
 For specific differences in processing spike sort 3d, see documentation in `after_spikesort_cleanup.m`

-Ephys_tools contains a forked version of MClust-4.4 with dark mode and a few other added features.
+ephys_tools contains a forked version of MClust-4.4 with dark mode and a few other added features.

 ### Acknowledgements

-Ephys_tools structure and workflow was largely inspired by [CMBHOME]( https://github.com/hasselmonians/CMBHOME) & [buzcode](https://github.com/buzsakilab/buzcode) and relies on many other packages located within the 'external_packages' folder.
+ephys_tools structure and workflow was largely inspired by [CMBHOME]( https://github.com/hasselmonians/CMBHOME) & [buzcode](https://github.com/buzsakilab/buzcode) and relies on many other packages located within the 'external_packages' folder.